itzzjb/Docker-Beginner/README.md

 docker network ls
 ```

-## Connecting to a network while creating a container and running an image.
+# Multicontainer Applications

-### Using CLI Commands
+## Using CLI Commands

 Here, we are trying to connect a mongo container with a mongo-express container.